shahedaakter-nstu/shahedaakter-nstu/README.md

 ### 👨‍🎓 About Me
 - 🎓 Education: MSc in Computer Science and Telecommunication Engineering
-- 🧪 Interests:AI, and cryptography, image processing, Computer Vision
+- 🧪 Interests: AI, and cryptography, image processing, Computer Vision
 - 🛠️ Goal: To pursue an MS or Ph.D. to contribute to innovative advancements in the related field

 ### 🛠 Tech Stack